10 Effective ABA Behavior Management Strategies

 • Consistently apply the system, monitoring and adjusting as necessary.

 Examples of token rewards that can be used in classrooms include extra playtime, a homework pass, a preferred activity, lunch with the teacher, or small toys.
-By implementing token economies, teachers can create a structured and motivating environment that encourages positive behavior and academic engagement.
-This method not only reinforces desired behaviors but also aids in the development of self-management and responsibility among students.
+By implementing token economies, teachers can create a structured and motivating environment that encourages positive practices and academic engagement.
+This method not only reinforces desired conduct but also aids in the development of self-management and responsibility among students.

 Extinction involves withholding reinforcement for a previously reinforced behavior to reduce its occurrence.
-This technique is a fundamental component of Applied Behavior Analysis (ABA) and is used to decrease unwanted behaviors by removing the reinforcement that maintains them.
+This technique is a fundamental component of ABA behavior management and is used to decrease unwanted behaviors by removing the reinforcement that maintains them.
 When the reinforcement is no longer provided, the behavior is expected to decrease over time.
 The primary goal of extinction is to break the association between the behavior and its reinforcement, leading to a reduction in the behavior’s frequency.

 4 steps to apply extinction in a classroom: